iTrauco/node-config-script/README.md

 #node-config-script

-Node.js CLI script for local now.sh config generation.
+Node.js CLI script for now.sh config file generation.

+This repo focused on the workflow for npm package creation/generation and has not been published to the NPM registry.

 ### Example/Preview